nextcloud/notify_push/README.md

 by setting the `METRICS_PORT` environment variable.

 Once set the metrics are available in a prometheus compatible format at `/metrics` on the configured port.

+### Self-signed certificates

+If your nextcloud is using a self-signed certificate then you either need to set the `NEXTCLOUD_URL` to a non-https, local url, or disable certificate verification by setting `ALLOW_SELF_SIGNED=true`.

 ## Developing